southbite/freebase-primus/README.md

 Introduction
 -------------------------

 Freebase is an attempt at getting the same kind of functionality that [firebase](https://www.firebase.com/) offers, but it is free.
-It is a bit different from firebase in terms of it being a searchable key/value store, instead of arranging the data like one big json tree, like firebase does...
+It is a bit different from firebase in terms of it being a searchable key/value store, instead of arranging the data like one big json tree, like firebase does.

 Firebase is fricking awesome - but sometimes priced a little out of the reach of certain projects, but if you have the money to throw at it, it is well worth investigating.

-The aim of this framework however is to create an http/json api that sits on top of a mongo backend as the server, which also has pub/sub baked in - so you can subscribe to changes in the data via the client - which can be used from a browser thanks to [browserify](http://browserify.org), or from a node program, depending on how it is initialized.
+The aim of this framework however is to create an http/json api that sits on top of a mongo backend as the server, which also has pub/sub baked in - so you can subscribe to changes in the data via the client - which can be used from a browser or from a node program, depending on how it is initialized.

 Technologies used:
-Freebase uses [faye](http://faye.jcoglan.com/) for its pub/sub framework and mongo or nedb depending on the mode it is running in as its data store, the API uses [connect](https://github.com/senchalabs/connect), the client uses jquery or request.js depending on whether it is running in the browser.
+Freebase uses [Primus](https://github.com/primus/primus) to power websockets for its pub/sub framework and mongo or nedb depending on the mode it is running in as its data store, the API uses [connect](https://github.com/senchalabs/connect).

 The system uses [jwt](https://github.com/hokaccha/node-jwt-simple) to secure session state between calls.